amirgamil/4641-Project/datasets/uci/README.md

 # UCI Dataset Readme
 This dataset consists of wildfire data from 2000 to 2003 in Montesinho National Park in northeast Portugal.
 It is present as a CSV-type file and consists of 517 entries with 13 features, including spatial coordinates within the park, month, day, temperature, humidity, rain, and area (in hectares).
+Some codes defined by the Fire Weather Index include the Fine Fuel Moisture Code (FFMC), which represents fuel moisture of forest litter fuels under the shade of a forest canopy with values from 0 to 101; the Duff Moisture Code (DMC), which represents fuel moisture of decomposed organic material underneath the litter with limitless value; the Drought Code (DC), which represents drying deep into the soil with a maximal value of 1000; the Initial Spread Index (ISI), which integrates fuel moisture for fine dead fuels and surface windspeed to estimate a spread potential with limitless values; and Relative Humidity (RH), which exists as a percent from 0 to 100.
 Due to the multitude of diverse features, dimensionality reduction and feature selection is important when working with this dataset.
 Analyses using this source of data should follow a regression model predicting the output variable
 (area).

 ![Visualization of UCI Dataset in Jupyter Notebook](dataset.PNG "dataset.PNG")